flairNLP/fundus/docs/how_to_contribute.md

 # We want you!

 First of all: Thank you for thinking about making fundus better.
-We try to answer news scraping with the implementation of domain specific parser to focus on precise extraction.
-In order to be able to handle this massive workload, we depend on people like you to contribute.
+We try to tackle news scraping with domain-specific parsers to focus on precise extraction.
+To handle this massive workload, we depend on people like you to contribute.

 # What is fundus